Forbidden Information: Introduction.

-Of course, G\"odel's remark envisioned more sophisticated ways to choose axioms :-).
+Of course, G\"odel did not envision Math axioms to be chosen at random :-).\\ {\bf But for arbitrary, not random, PA completions the reduction arguments do not work:} only a recursive predicate can be computed from {\em all} consistent completions of PA.

 However, the impossibility of a task can be formulated more generically. \cite {K65} defined a concept of {\bf mutual information} in two finite strings.
 It can be refined and extended to infinite sequences, so that it satisfies conservation inequalities: cannot be increased by deterministic algorithms or in random processes or with any combinations of both.
 In fact, it seems reasonable to assume that no physically realizable process can increase information about a specific sequence.

-In this framework one can ask if non-mechanical means could really enable the Hilbert-G\"odel task of consistent completion for PA (as they do for the artificial system R just mentioned).
-A negative answer follows from the existence of a {\em specific} sequence {\r} that has infinite mutual information with {\em all} total extensions of a universal partial recursive predicate. {\r} plays a role of a password: no substantial information about it can be guessed, no matter what methods are allowed.
+In this framework one can ask if non-mechanical means could really enable the Hilbert-G\"odel task of consistent completion for PA (as they can for the artificial system $R$ just mentioned).
+A negative answer follows from the existence of a {\em specific} sequence {\r} that has infinite mutual information with {\em each} total extension of a universal p.r.p. {\r} plays a role of a password: no substantial information about it can be guessed, no matter what methods are allowed.

 Note that invoking G\"odel's name, does not mean my intent to consider widely discussed complexity aspects and implications of incompleteness theorem.
 In particular, I ignore complexity of completions of PA.
-Much of this was considered in the 60-s,\footnote {The original publications, such as \cite {brzd1}, gave the technical cores of the results and avoided discussion of straightforward implications for formal theories, G\"odel Theorem, etc. These implications were discussed in talks.
-An example is \cite {K71} where also relevant names of the technical authors can be found.
-I do not provide the bibliography, since these results are only superficially related to the issues I address here.} but does not answer our question: are such completions really possible?
+Much of this was considered in the 60-s,\footnote {The original publications, such as \cite {brzd1}, gave the technical cores of the results and avoided discussion of straightforward implications for formal theories, G\"odel Theorem, etc. These implications were discussed in talks, \eg mentioned in \cite {K71} with some technical references.
+Also, extensive discussions were subsequently made by G. Chaitin.
+I omit details, since these results are only superficially related to the issues I address here.} but does not answer our question: are such completions really possible?
 Strings of {\em any} complexity are easy to generate.